Top 7 Skills Required for DevOps Engineers in 2024 (with Roadmap)

 Container Orchestration is the automated process of managing and running your container services or applications.
 It deals with deployment, load balancing, and scaling, enabling your software infrastructure to have high availability, resilience, and the ability to recover from any crashes or failures.
 One of the popular tools for orchestrating your containers is Kubernetes.

-Kubernetes has many features to offer and can be quite complex once you get into the advanced features.
-But, once you have gained proficiency with containerization tools like Docker, you should be able to grasp quickly what Kubernetes is all about.
+Kubernetes has many features and can be quite complex once you get into the advanced features.
+However, once you have gained proficiency with containerization tools like Docker, you should be able to grasp what Kubernetes is all about quickly.
 To start learning Kubernetes, enroll in our Kubernetes for the Absolute Beginners course.

 7. Cloud Platforms